Clinical Research Directory

 RESCUE Nutrition Education Programme

-A firefighter-specific nutrition education intervention delivered at watch (fire station crew) level.
-The programme provides education on dietary strategies that may support long-term health and are relevant to current evidence regarding cancer risk reduction, supported by educational resources designed to encourage dietary behaviour change at home and within the workplace.
+A firefighter-specific nutrition education programme implemented across Avon Fire \& Rescue Service at watch level as a service-wide workforce initiative, independently of participation in the research evaluation.
+The programme provides education on dietary strategies relevant to long-term health and cancer-risk reduction, supported by educational resources designed to encourage healthier dietary choices at home and within the workplace.

 Avon Fire and Rescue Service